Arnold Strangeness of surface immersions: Abstract

 \section{Abstract}

-For any smooth sphere eversion, the number of quadruple point jumps is always odd.
-In this paper, we introduce a function that detects the first quadruple point jump as the eversion starts.
-The invariant is a higher-dimensional analogue of Arnold strangeness invariant for plane curves.
+It is known that for any smooth sphere eversion, the number of quadruple point jumps is always odd~\cite{NelsonBanchoff1981}.
+In this paper, we define an integer-valued function that detects and classifies jumps involving quadruple points and triple-line tangencies.
+Our function provides a higher-dimensional analogue of the Arnold strangeness invariant for plane curves.
+It classifies quadruple point jumps into the five geometrically distinct cases based on coorientation data and reflects finer geometric features for generic immersions of closed surfaces into $\mathbb{R}^3$.